 There's plenty of support available from when students get their offer of study, throughout Week 0, and beyond, including:

-A great way for students to get the brush up on academic skills.
+A great way for students to brush up on academic skills.
 Find out more about academic preparation programs.

-They can help students with the enrolment process and fee information and applying for their student ID card and travel concession (if eligible).
-Students can also pick up or lodging a form and get help lodging an eForm.
+They can help students with the enrolment process, fee information, and applying for their student ID card and travel concession (if eligible).
+Students can also pick up or lodge a form and get help lodging an eForm.
 Find out more about Student Central.

 They'll be wandering around campus during Orientation.
-They're senior students wearing bright green t-shirts, library staff or the Orientation course session presenter.
-'Ask Us' assistants will also be available during the first week of session.
+They're senior students wearing Western t-shirts.
+'Ask Us' Assistants will also be available during the first week of session.

 Through the MATES program, students can connect with other first year students and mentors in later years of study to share experiences on their campus.
 As part of the MATES community students can connect with other students via the MATES Facebook group, weekly emails and competitions, online forums and MATES events.
 Find out more about MATES.